ESPECIALITIES

 What is Astigmatism?

-surface that curves evenly in all directions.
-Your vision, both near and far, is blurry and objects
+Astigmatism is a refractive error that implies that there is an irregular curve in the cornea (corneal astigmatism) or in the lens (lenticular astigmatism).
+They typically have a smooth surface that curves evenly in all directions.
+Your vision, both near and far, is blurry and objects will be seen distorted.

 Who suffers from Astigmatism?

-Astigmatism affects adults and children and is often accompanied by myopia (nearsightedness)
+Astigmatism affects adults and children and is often accompanied by myopia (nearsightedness) or hyperopia (farsightedness).
+Adults with high astigmatism may notice distorted vision, especially at night.
+Children with symptoms of astigmatism often complain of headaches.

 How is astigmatism corrected?